 What it preserves: global structure.
 Points that are far apart in the original space are far apart in PC space (linear distances preserved).

-What it loses: fine-grained local structure.
-PCA projects linearly — it cannot capture non-linear structure (curved manifolds in gene expression space).
+What it loses: fine-grained local structure. projects linearly — it cannot capture non-linear structure (curved manifolds in space).

 PCA in Transcriptomics